 - Some shows have mixed floor standing & seating or all the floor is a standing area - these areas may have age restrictions and/or may not be areas suitable for younger/smaller customers.

 - Dependent upon the nature of the event you are attending audiences may choose to stand and dance.
 This can vary from just one song to the whole show.
 In general the stewards will go with what the majority of the audience.
 Standing & dancing isn't exclusive to the floor area but in our experience this area of the venue has a tendency to be more active.
-Again if you have any concerns about this for any member of your party, our advice would be to book tickets in the tiered blocks - although there is no guarantee you wont have people standing/dancing around you in this area it is less likely had has less impact as the seating is tired.
+Again if you have any concerns about this for any member of your party, our advice would be to book tickets in the tiered blocks - although there is no guarantee you wont have people standing/dancing around you in this area it is less likely and has less impact as the seating is tiered.

 - Standing on seats is strictly prohibited.